 Merciful H.E.L.P.
 Center – Carmel

 Part of Our Lady Mount Carmel Church, Merciful H.E.L.P.
 Center provides people in Hamilton County with the basic necessities of life.
 Dropping donations off if easy to their Donation Room, located on the south side of the building.
-Please be sure to note the list of donated items they will not accept.
+Please be sure to note the list of donated items they are currently accepting.

 Mission 27 – Fountain Square